The staff of the Lower School includes 12 full-time and seven part-time teachers with backgrounds in education and child development.

 River Class Teacher, Staff Clerk

 Charlie Layman began his teaching career in the mountains of North Carolina in 1980.
-This is his 21st year at CFS.
-He taught full-time in Lower School for 10 years before moving into the dual role of teaching and serving as the CFS Staff Clerk.
-Presently, Charlie teaches language arts (beginning reading and writing) to first year Lower School students and creates the Design Technology classes for all first and second year students.
-Charlie has a Masters degree in Elementary Education.
-He is a life-long learner.
-Teaching children continues to inspire and motivate him.
+He came to CFS in 1990 as a full-time teacher in Lower School.
+After 10 years, Charlie moved into a dual role of teaching and serving as the CFS Staff Clerk.
+Presently, Charlie teaches language arts (beginning reading and writing) and math to first-year Lower School students.
+Charlie has a master’s degree in Elementary Education.
+He considers himself a life-long learner and finds working with young children a wonderful source of inspiration.

 Charlie's position as Staff Clerk provides support for all CFS staff.
-He's available as mediator, organizes care networks, and offers opportunities for confidential conversations.
-His on-going training in professional coaching allows him to offer one-on-one coaching sessions that help staff members design sustainable actions that serve their personal and professional goals.
+He's available to support staff members who may experience unexpected challenges in their lives, he can serve as mediator, and offer opportunities for supportive conversations.
+His on-going training in professional coaching allows him to offer one-on-one coaching sessions that help staff members design sustainable actions to serve their personal and professional goals.
 Charlie serves on the School Life Committee and is the staff liaison for the Parent-Staff Association Care Committee.
-CFS is his spiritual community, a place where he can follow his own spiritual leadings and nurture the Quaker character of the CFS Community.
-Check out our River Class blog at: River Class.
+Please visit our River Class blog.

 River Class Teacher

 Deloise has worked at CFS for 35 years!
 She graduated from North Carolina Central University with a Bachelors and Masters in Education.
 She enjoys singing and drama, occasionally offering those as choices for interest groups.
 Deloise is married to Silas, and together they founded RHEMA, a Baptist church in Durham.
-Check out our River Class blog at: River Class.
+Please visit the River Class blog.